top of page

 Bianca Biagi – Università di Sassari, GSSI & CRENoS

-Steven Caudill – Florida Atlantic University & Università di Corsica
+Steven Caudill – Auburn University, Università di Corsica & CRENoS

 Laura Ciucci – Université d’Artois, Università di Corsica & CRENoS